mmiller42/monitor-office-temp/README.md

 If an error occurs, the program will print the error details and crash.
 You may need to manually turn off your heater.

 The program will automatically exit after `TIME.MAX_EXECUTION` and turn off the heater.

+**Note:** Long-running Node.js processes will not prevent your computer from sleeping.
+While your computer is asleep, temperature polling is paused.
+Depending on the duration of time elapsed since the process started, after waking the computer, the process may exit after the next polling interval and turn off the heater.